ger-ALT/ds_salary_project/README.md

 - **Random Forest** Again because of sparsity, I considered this to be a good fit.

 ## Model Performance evaluation
+The **Random Forest Model** outperformed amongst all the models used.

+- **Random Forest** : Mean Absolute Error -  14.89
+- **Multiple Linear Regression** : Mean Absolute Error - 20.77
+- **Lasso Regression** : Mean Absolute Error - 21.09

 ## Productionizing

+For this, I built a Flask API endpoint which was built on a localserver.
+This API endpoint takes in a request of list of values and returns an estimated salary.